Recognizing When Struggling Employees Should Seek Counseling

 - Divorce or the end of a long-term relationship

-Physical illnesses have visible symptoms, and so do mental health disorders.
-A sudden change in behavior is the best indicator that someone isn’t well.
+Before you recommend counseling, however, it’s important to be aware of the signs to look for to ensure that your employee isn’t caught off guard by the conversation.
+Physical illnesses have visible symptoms, as do mental health disorders, and a sudden change in behavior is the best indicator that someone isn’t well.
 A staff member experiencing a personal crisis may exhibit any of the following negative behaviors:

 - Excessive tardiness or absenteeism